Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter Three - What Are the Different Types of Worm Gears?

-There are two primary types of worm gears: cylindrical (or straight) and cone (or double enveloping).
-Worm gears can also be categorized based on their face shapes: straight, hobbed, and concave.
-Among these, cylindrical worm gears are the most common and widely utilized.
+There are two primary types of worm gears: cylindrical (straight) and cone (double enveloping).
+Additionally, worm gears can be distinguished by their face geometry into categories such as straight, hobbed, or concave.
+Among these, cylindrical worm gears are the most common due to their versatility, ease of manufacturing, and suitability for a wide variety of industrial gear drives and automation equipment.

 Double throat worm gears are designed to handle high loads effectively.
 Their double throat design ensures a secure and precise connection between the worm and the gear, optimizing performance and durability.